 This solution is an alternative to heavier and more complex underwater works that can damage the ecosystem.

 Production of fresh water by reverses osmosis

-Osmosis is a natural process by which water flows through a semi-permeable membrane : fresh water migrates towards salt water which is the most concentrated one.
-The equilibrium is reached thanks to the osmosis pressure.
+Osmosis is a natural process by which water flows through a semi-permeable membrane: fresh water migrates towards salt water which is the most concentrated one.
+The balance is reached thanks to the osmosis pressure.
 The saltier the water is, the higher the osmosis pressure will be.
-It is possible to invert the process by applying pressure to the salt water and make the smallest water molecules migrate, this is reverse osmosis.
+It is possible to invert the process by applying pressure to the salt water and make the smallest water molecules migrate.

 Reverse osmosis is a modern technique to treat seawater, brackish waters or domestic waters distributed via pipeline systems.
 This method eliminates 99% of organic and inorganic salts.

-The benefit of coupling the reverse osmosis technology with the Ecoplage one is that it eliminates most steps of the usual water collection by pumping and filtration by strainers or sand filters.
+The benefit of coupling the reverse osmosis technology with the Ecoplage system is that it eliminates most steps of the usual water collection by pumping and filtration by strainers or sand filters.